Financial Samurai

 Budget for family of three retiring early off $5 million

-We’re ultimately trying to get to $250,000+ in passive income or more by the time our boy goys to kindergarten.
+We’re ultimately trying to get to a steady state $300,000 in passive income a year.
 If he doesn’t get into a good public school due to the SF lottery system, grade school tuition will be between $25,000 – $40,000 after-tax.
-That’s nuts!
+That's nuts!

-Below is a snapshot of my passive income streams with real estate crowdfunding my favorite passive income stream at the moment.
-I’m focused on investing in the heartland of America where valuations are cheaper and net rental yields are higher.
+Below is a snapshot of my passive income streams.
+Private real estate funds is my favorite passive income stream as we come out of the pandemic.
+I'm focused on investing in the heartland of America where valuations are cheaper and net rental yields are higher.
+Further, inflation is a nice tailwind for inflation.

-This detailed passive income portfolio has taken about 19 years to build and is worth about $5,000,000.
-Yet, it’s still not considered enough due to healthcare costs, ever rising tuition, and elderly parents I need to take care of soon.
+This detailed passive income portfolio has taken about 20 years to build and is worth well over $5 million.
+Yet, it's still not considered enough due to healthcare costs.
+I've also got ever rising tuition, and elderly parents I need to take care of soon.

 Very Few Retire Early